loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

-# Suivi-de-ligne-virtuelle-par-QR-Code
+# Follow-a-virtual-line-by-QR-Code

+## Subject
+This subject consists in realizing a trajectory visualization by certain QR codes via a mobile robot from the company Agile.x using an rgbd-camera.
+It requires implementing a visualization under ROS of the distances and poses between the robot and this trajectory at any time.

-## Sujet
+## Hypothesis
-Ce sujet consiste à réaliser une visualisation de trajectoire par certains QR codes via un robot mobile de l'entreprise Agile.x en utilisant une rgbd-caméra.
-Il demande d'implémenter une visualisation sous ROS des distances et des poses entre le robot et cette trajectoire à n'importe quelle instant.
+At initialization and at any subsequent QR code position, it is assumed that the camera can observe at least 2 QR codes (for example, a landmark X and an after landmark X+1).

-## Planning(Diagram de gantt)
+## Context

-## Hypothse
+## Schedule(Gantt chart)
-A l'initialisation et à n'importe quelle position suivante de QR code, on supose que le camera peut observer au moins 2 QR codes(par exemple, un point et un point t+1).

-## Les processus
+## The process
-1. A l'initialisation, on place certains nombre de QR codes sous notre hypothèse.
-2. Ensuite, on piloter manuellement un robot mobile pour scanner tous amers de QR codes.
-3. De plus, on calcul et cherche un meuilleure trajectoire qui permet de passer tous les amers.
-4. Finalement, on affiche ce resultat sous Rviz.
+1. At initialization, we place a certain number of QR codes under our hypothesis.
+2. Then, we manually control a mobile robot to scan all QR codes.
+3. In addition, we calculate and look for a better trajectory that allows you to pass all the landmarks.
+4. Finally, we display this result under Rviz.

-## Bibliographie
+## Bibliography
+### First approach

+### Second approach

-###
+### Third approach